tuanzi0103/Tableau_Data/README.md

 ## Repository Structure
 *   `/data`: Raw dataset used for analysis.
 *   `/docs`: Detailed project documentation and design specifications.
-*   `/images`: Visual assets and dashboard screenshots used in documentation.

 ## Built With